Vector35/AlgoProphet/README.md

 After adjusting your model, remember to put it back to `models/` before `Match Algos`, also keep the information in `formula.json` and your model consistent.

 > Suggest to keep test folder clean after you move your own model

+## Limitations and Future work
+AlgoProphet is the prototype of the concept: using data-flow graph to identify different implementation of arithmetic algorithm.
+Currently, AlgoProphet requires human's effort to generate models manually on Binary View.
+However, based on the matching results of AlgoProphet, we are convinced that AlgoProphet can help people to identify algorithms from the binaries.
+What's more, in addition to the known arithmetic algorithm, AlgoProphet also allows users to define models for their own implemented algorithms!
+In next step, we are exploring the way to help users generate models automatically or human-in-the-loop by machine learning work(e.g., GNN based on our generated graph models).

+In future work, AlgoProphet will not only focus on completeness of **intraprocedural** data flow analysis as near-term, but also extend the work to **interprocedural** data flow analysis as longer-term so that we can define the behaviors of callee(e.g., semantic summary extraction based on Infer).

 ## License
 This plugin is released under an [MIT license](./license).